Dennis Hauger: 2022

 Having tested with the team at the end of 2021, Hauger announced on 14 January that he would be partnering Jehan Daruvala at Prema Racing in Formula 2.
-He had a shaky start in the first round in Bahrain, finishing just out of the points in 9th place in the Sprint Race.
-In the Feature Race, he was running in 9th place before retiring following a pit stop blunder which caused his front left tire to detach and roll down the pit lane.
-In Jeddah's Sprint Race, Hauger started on reverse grid pole before a Safety Car communication confusion saw him served a 10-second stop-and-go penalty.
-He finished in 16th place.
-For the Feature Race, he scored his first points of the season after finishing sixth.

-Hauger's Imola weekend was bittersweet; he scored his maiden Formula 2 podium after finishing 3rd in the Sprint Race, but was involved in an early collision with Jack Doohan that saw his Feature Race over after 3 turns.
-His weekend in Barcelona was uneventful; he qualified 14th and finished 12th in the Sprint Race and 13th in the Feature Race.
-He bounced back for a strong showing in Monaco.
-He qualified 9th after several grid penalties being applied for other drivers.
-He started second on reverse grid for the Sprint Race and led from start to finish to score his maiden F2 victory.
-In the Feature Race, he made up 4 places at the start to 5th position.
-His race was slightly compromised by a Safety Car and he finished in 7th.
+Qualifying 15th for the Bahrain opener and narrowly missing points in the sprint, he ran in the points but retired after a faulty pit stop resulted in a tyre detaching from his car.
+Hauger started on reverse grid pole for the Jeddah sprint race and lead the early laps, but a safety car miscommunication invoked a 10-second stop-and-go penalty, causing him to finish down in 16th place.
+Hauger scored his first points of the season in the feature race with sixth place.
+Hauger's Imola weekend was bittersweet; he scored his maiden Formula 2 podium after finishing third in the Sprint Race, but was involved in an early collision with Jack Doohan that saw his Feature Race over after three turns.
+His weekend in Barcelona was uneventful; he qualified fourteenth and finished twelfth in the Sprint Race and thirteenth in the Feature Race.
+In Monaco, Hauger led from start to finish in the sprint race to score his maiden F2 victory.
+In the feature race, he made up four places at the start to fifth, but a safety car compromised his pit strategy and he dropped to seventh.

-Hauger secured his best qualifying yet in Baku with third position.
-He crashed out of the Sprint Race when he suffered a huge lock up and ran nose first into the wall, but he redeemed himself by winning his first Feature Race the next day.
-He qualified 12th in Silverstone and finished in 15th place in the Sprint Race.
-He retired in the Feature Race after a collision with Roy Nissany.
-In Austria, he qualified in 15th position, but managed to finish 9th in the Sprint Race.
-He began the Feature Race on slick tyres which saw him pass multiple drivers who were on wets as the track dried; he eventually finished fourth after a string of drivers received penalties.
+Hauger had an improved qualifying in Baku with third.
+His race ended after a failed overtake resulted in a crash into the wall, but he redeemed himself by winning his first feature race the next day, inheriting the lead after Jüri Vips crashed out.
+He failed to score in Silverstone as he was involved in a collision on the opening lap of the feature race with Roy Nissany.
+In Austria, he qualified in fifteenth position, and finished ninth in the sprint.
+During the feature Race starting on slick tyres, he passed multiple drivers who were on wets as the track dried; he eventually finished fourth after post-race penalties.
+Hauger qualified eighteenth in France due to a fuel pump failure, and failed to score points in the races.
+Hauger's poor form continued in Hungary despite a top 10 qualifying finish, as he was eliminated on the opening lap of the sprint and struggled with tyre degradation on route to nineteeth in the feature race.
+Hauger's pointless run continued in Spa-Francorchamps after a penalty in the feature race deprived him of points.

-Hauger's qualifying woes continued in France when a fuel pump failure prevented him from putting in more laps, as a result, he qualified 18th.
-He finished 12th and 16th in the Sprint and Feature races respectively.
-He qualified eighth in Hungary which saw him start third on reverse grid for the Sprint Race, but was involved in a collision with Logan Sargeant which saw his race over at Turn 1.
-He finished 19th in the Feature Race after massive tyre degradation which saw him pit twice.
-In Spa, his practice was cut short after an oil leak.
-He later qualified 11th.
-During the Sprint Race, he took a gamble to pit for soft tyres during a Safety Car and finished 10th.
-After he incurred two five-second penalties, he classified as 12th in the Feature Race.